Gargaj/Bonzomatic/README.md

     "tabSize": 8,
     "visibleWhitespace": true,
   },
+  "fft":{
+    "size": 1024, // size of the fft sample, 256 is the lowest while 32768 is the biggest "loopback": false // use loopback device for fft, true will use pc audio while false will use microphone.
+WINDOWS ONLY },
   "midi":{ // the keys below will become the shader variable names, the values are the CC numbers
     "fMidiKnob": 16, // e.g. this would be CC#16, i.e. by default the leftmost knob on a nanoKONTROL 2
   },